PEOPLE NOT TECHNOLOGY

 EASI is a non-profit organization, committed to the belief that students and professionals with disabilities have the same right to access information technology as everyone else.

 Everyone who completes an EASI course will receive an EASI document of completion for that course.
 Those completing 5 of these courses will earn the EASI Certificate in Accessible Information Technology.
-USM has recognized EASI courses by issuing 15 USM CEUs to those completing 5 of these EASI courses.

 register from this link using check, PO or Credit card